gesteves91/artifact-fase-santos-23/README.md

 Inside the [validation](validation/) folder, we have the results of the validation of the Organic tool with developers.

+## Replication Instructions

+If the required packages are installed according to the Setup section of this document.
+You should be able to run each cell of the notebooks in the [notebooks](notebooks/) folder.
 ##### References

 - [1] Brown, W.H., Malveau, R.C., McCormick, H.W.S., Mowbray, T.J.: AntiPatterns: refactoring software, architectures, and projects in crisis.
 John Wiley & Sons, Inc. (1998)